Newspaper Page Text

 "We are not interested in organi

-zations or causes; we deem it the
+zations or causes: we deem it the

-dutvy of lawyers to represent their
+dutv of lawyers to represent their

-c¢lients and no one else.
+clients and no one else.

-“The sole responsibility here is
+"The sole responsibility hero is

 to these colored boys.
 We have no

-eriticism of any organization that
+criticism of any organization that

 may wish to help.
 We may disap

-prove of their tactics but that does
+prove of their tactics but that doe.

-not concern us directly as lawyers,
+not concern us directly as lawyers.

 (continued on page two)